demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/ButteryStancakes-Chameleon/README.md

 <summary>Interior - Manor</summary>

 - `PowerOffWindows` - Turns off the "fake windows" when the breaker box is turned off.
+- `BlackoutWindows` - When windows are powered off, they will be solid black, instead of faintly displaying the current window graphic.
 - `PastureWindowsList` - A list of moons that support the vanilla window variant.
 - `CanyonWindowsList` - A list of moons that support the canyon window variant.
 - `SnowyWindowsList` - A list of moons that support the snowy window variant.